txt/ase19/docs/optimize.md

   - Neural  nets use such a factor as they adjust their weights
   - Particle swam optimizers (PSO)
     <img src="../etc/img/pso101.gif" width=400 align=right>
-    just sail past the best solution, but might circle back to them
     - PSO runs (say) 30 "particles"
     - Each particle mutates a solution in a direction determined by
       - its prior velocity
       - a pull back towards the best solution ever seen by this particle
       - a pull towards the best solution ever seen by any particle
+    - So when it finds a better best, it just sails on by
+      - but it might circle back to them
+      - kind of like a restart-retry and a populuation and a momentum approach all rolled into one.
 - Add some random jiggle to the search.
   - e.g. _simulated annealling_
   - For example,